thodimth/2_NLP_NaturalLanguageProcessing/SpamDetection/readme.md

   > Tag 1: Spam message
   > Tag 0: ham message

   - This type of models helps in identifying the spam messages and tag the data as spam.
-So users will not loose their time by going through each and every messages they recieve.
+So users will not loose their time by going through each and every messages they receive.

 **Files Uploaded**